luau-project/winapi_user32/README.md

 -- int
 local result = user32.MessageBoxA(
-    hWnd, -- HWND hWnd
+    hWnd, -- (can be nil) HWND hWnd
-    "This is a message", -- LPCTSTR lpText
-    "This is the title", -- LPCTSTR lpCaption
-    0 -- UINT uType
+    "This is a message", -- (can be nil) LPCTSTR lpText "This is the title", -- (can be nil) LPCTSTR lpCaption 0 -- UINT uType
 )
 ```